camenduru/stable-diffusion-webui-colab/README.md

-## 🦒 Install WebUI Colab to Google Drive
+## 🦒 Install the WebUI Colab to Google Drive

 | Colab Page | Function
 | --- | --- |